12 Step Recovery From

-Thank you for your interest in the upcoming Media Addicts Anonymous AWOL (“A Way of Life”) program.
+Thank you for your interest in the Media Addicts Anonymous AWOL (“A Way of Life”) program.

-Below is some general information regarding the MAA AWOL program, including the commitments you will be asked to make at the end of the second session.
-The first two sessions are open to all who are interested.
+Below is some general information regarding the MAA AWOL program, including the commitments you will be asked to make at the end of the third session.
+The first three sessions are open to all who are interested.
 The AWOL will then be closed for its duration and no additional participants may join the group.

 About the AWOL